 - If this is your first time connecting, you will receive a prompt about the "authenticity of host", type "yes"

 - Enter your password when prompted

 - You should now have a command prompt, which you can type the name of the application you wish to run (SAS was used in this example).

 - The application should appear shortly (SAS again in this example)

 - With SAS, the application may launch "minimized" meaning you will need to "Restore" it to window by clicking it from the Mac Launch bar

 - Here is what the final result of running SAS should look like

 You can use SSH for remote terminal access to server side applications such as pine and SAS.
-Click software for a full list of available unix software.
+Click software for a full list of available shell software.